biothings/biothings.api/docs/doc/hub_tutorial.rst

 When defining a dumper, we’ll need to choose a base class to derive our dumper class from.
 There are different base dumper classes available in BioThings SDK, depending on the protocol we want to use to download data.
-In this case, we’ll derive our class from ``biothings.dataload.dumper.FTPDumper``.
+In this case, we’ll derive our class from ``biothings.hub.dataload.dumper.FTPDumper``.
 In addition to defining some specific class attributes, we will need to implement a method called ``create_todump_list()``.
 This method fills ``self.to_dump`` list, which is later going to be used to download data.
 One element in that list is a dictionary with the following structure: